WuChao-2024/rdk_en_wuc_check_fork/docs/linux_development/hardware_unit_test/test_uart.md

 ## Appendix

-The test source code and compilation can refer to the [UART Driver Debugging Guide]( 指南).
+The test source code and compilation can refer to the [UART Driver Debugging Guide].